Justin Scott (ice hockey)

-Justin Scott (born 13 August 1995) is a Canadian professional ice hockey forward for the Colorado Eagles in the American Hockey League (AHL).
+Justin Scott (born 13 August 1995) is a Canadian professional ice hockey forward for the Straubing Tigers in the Deutsche Eishockey Liga (DEL).
+He previously played for the Cleveland Monsters and Colorado Eagles in the American Hockey League (AHL).

 Playing career

 Junior

 After playing in the Ontario Junior Hockey League (OJHL), Scott was drafted 80th overall by the Barrie Colts in the 2011 OHL Priority Selection.

 Scott made his OHL debut on 20 September 2012 in a 6–4 win against Ottawa 67's.
 On 22 November 2012, he scored his first OHL point with an assist in a 3–2 loss against the Brampton Battalion.
 On 29 November 2012, he made his first OHL goal in a 4–2 win against the Windsor Spitfires; overall, he played 55 games with four goals and five assists in his rookie OHL season.
 In his sophomore season, he appeared in 61 games with seven goals and 13 assists.
 He improved on his numbers in the 2014–15 OHL season, with 68 games played with 30 goals and 23 assists.

 Prior to his final season, Scott was selected as an alternate captain of the Colts, playing 67 games with 28 goals and 37 assists and leading the Colts to the OHL Eastern Conference Finals.